-Sometimes the Spotify issue is server sided and user hardly has any role to play.
+Sometimes the Spotify issue is server sided, and the user hardly has any role to play.
 To be sure, try logging out of Spotify and then login back again.
 By doing this, the track lists are refreshed again from the server.
-Check again if you are able to play track(s) on Spotify.
+Check again if you can play the track(s) on Spotify.

 #7.
 Change Sync, Crossfade, Gapless and Quality Settings